AniruthSuresh/IBVS---Pipelining/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.

 2. **Navigate to Each Method Folder**: Navigate to the folder of the desired method implementation.
-For example, to run the basic method implementation:
+For example, to run the Depth method implementation:

     ```bash
     cd Depth_IBVS/